Google Authority is the best route to better rankings in Google, over the long term. That is great, but how do you achieve it?

 — Joost De Valk, Yoast

-I feel on much safer ground suggesting links as a trust influencer.
+I feel on much safer ground suggesting links as a trust factor.

 - Old Media (Newspapers, TV, Radio)